Mubarakbabs/Danny-s-diner-Week1/Week 2/Week 2.md

 There are six separate files containing the solutions to the case.
 Four for each of the four sections included in the case, then two more files to set up the database and for data cleaning operations.
 Note that all queries are written in T-SQL

 [DDL Queries](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%202/DDL%20queries.sql): The DDL Queries are the same queries included in the case introduction above.
 However, I had to convert them to T-SQL first so they can work in Microsoft's SQL Server

 [Data Cleaning](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%202/Data%20Cleaning.sql): Not all the data was fit for exploration.
 I separated all code that made changes to the database tables and stored them in this file

 A. [Pizza Metrics](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%202/A.%20Pizza%20Metrics.sql)

 B. [Runners Optimization](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%202/B.%20Runners%20Optimization.sql)

 C. [Ingredient Optimisation](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%202/C.%20Ingredient%20Optimisation.sql)

 D. [Pricing and Rating](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%202/D.%20Pricing%20and%20Ratings.sql)

-Find my response to this case study here